 For the Bamboo:

-Add the water to a pot over high heat.
+Add the water to a wide pot or pan over high heat.
 Add the Hondashi granules, soy sauce, and brown sugar.
-Stir the ingredients to blend and dissolve the granules; the will form a quick dashi broth.
+Stir the ingredients to blend and dissolve the granules; this will form a quick dashi broth.
 Bring the broth to a boil.
-Add the bamboo tips and allow them to simmer for 5 minutes.
-After 5 minutes, remove the pot Tom the heat; the bamboo is ready to serve.
+Add the bamboo tips and allow them to simmer for 10 minutes.
+After 10 minutes, remove the bamboo from the pot, place them on a plate, and pat them dry.

-For the Kale (or Chard):
+For the Chard:

 Set a pan over medium-high heat.
-Once the pan is warm, add the olive oil and swirl it around the pan.
-Add the garlic and cook for 30 seconds to a minute, until fragrant.
-Add the kale and sauté for 2 minutes to begin to wilt it.
+Once the pan is warm, add the vegetable oil and swirl it around the pan.
+Add the chopped stems, and allow them to fry until softer, about 5 minutes.

-For the Green Onions:
+For the Asparagus:

 Learn more about the Fried Wild Greens dish from Breath of the Wild at Zelda Dungeon.